cortesi/ruskel/README.md

 [![Documentation](https://docs.rs/libruskel/badge.svg)](https://docs.rs/libruskel)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Ruskel generates skeletonized outlines of Rust crates.
-It renders a single-page representation of a crate's public API with all implementation omitted, while still producing syntactically correct Rust.
+Ruskel renders a single-page representation of a crate's public API with all implementation omitted, while still producing syntactically correct Rust.

-Ruskel has two main uses:
+It has two main uses:

 - To provide quick access to Rust documentation from the command line.
 - To export the full public API of a crate as a single file to pass to LLMs and other tools.

 ## Features